gro-intelligence/api-client/api/client/samples/similar_regions/README.md

 ### Specifying regions

-You can find region ids to use by browsing the [regions in the Gro dictionary](https://app.gro-intelligence.com/dictionary/regions/0) or by exploring data series in [Gro](https://app.gro-intelligence.com/dictionary/regions/14), the web app.
+Regions can be districts, provinces, countries, continents, or even the whole world.
+You can find region ids to use by browsing the [regions in the Gro dictionary](https://app.gro-intelligence.com/dictionary/regions/0) or by exploring data series in [Gro](https://app.gro-intelligence.com), the web app.
 Besides region ids, you will also need to know the [region levels defined in the Gro ontology](https://developers.gro-intelligence.com/gro-ontology.html#special-properties-for-regions).

 If we wanted to compare Wisconsin to provinces in [Europe](https://app.gro-intelligence.com/dictionary/regions/14) instead of the [USA](https://app.gro-intelligence.com/dictionary/regions/1215), we would use `compare_to=14`.